Growing Resilience Project

 The Zaníyan Growing Resilience Project aims to empower communities by sharing resources for growing food and making plant medicine, fostering both health and a deep connection to the earth.
 While our outreach focuses on tribal communities, we serve people of all backgrounds and nations.

 Our ongoing initiatives include a neighborhood library, a free food pantry, and a community fridge where we share fresh produce, seeds, and plant starts.
+We partner with a Native American youth garden project.
 Each spring, we provide gardening baskets to elders and families in need.

 We also participate in events such as powwows, fairs, and festivals, distributing seeds, starts, and educational materials.
 We offer or facilitate workshops and conferences that promote resilience, including emergency preparedness.